This easy-to-build entry gate makes your side yard look inviting and extends your home's curb appeal.

 Cut a 4 × 4 for the beam (C) and secure the beam so the top of the beam is 9 inches down from the top of the arbor posts.
 Drive the 8-inch structural wood screws through the post into the beam.

 You can set the posts to be perfectly plumb, but if a post has any twist or bend to it, by the time you reach the top of the post, things may not be perfect.
 To help keep the posts parallel and plumb, measure the distance between the arbor posts at ground level.
 Cut the beam to this length.

 Use clamps to ease the work, acting as an extra set of hands when screwing the posts to the beam.

-Cut the spacers (D) to length, then cut a 2" 45-degree bevel on each end.
-Center the middle spacer first and then work your way to the posts, securing the spacers to the beam as shown by driving 2-1/2" deck screws at an angle through the spacers into the beams.
+Cut the spacers (D) to length, then cut a 2-inch 45-degree bevel on each end.
+Center the middle spacer first and then work your way to the posts, securing the spacers to the beam as shown by driving 2-1/2-inch deck screws at an angle through the spacers into the beams.

 To lay out the arched arbor top, mark the arc end points and arc center points where shown and drive a screw at each end point.
 Use a thin piece of trim or a fairing stick as drawing guide; place the trim against the screws and bend the board out until it reaches the center points.

 Trace the arc with a pencil, and cut the arch using a jigsaw.
 Sand away any rough edges.